-The DPU spent 57.56 inspection person-days conducting OQ inspections.
+The DPU spent 17 inspection person-days conducting OQ inspections.
 OQ plans were reviewed and field inspections conducted.

-Is state verifying operator's integrity management Programs (IMP and DIMP)?
+4 Is state verifying operator's integrity management Programs (IMP and DIMP)?
 This should include a review of plans, along with monitoring progress.
 In addition, the review should take in to account program review and updates of operator's plan(s).
-49 CFR 192 Subpart P c.
+49 CFR 192 Subparts O and P c.
 Are the states verifying operators are including low pressure distribution systems in their threat analysis?

 - a.
-Are the state's largest operator(s) plans being reviewed annually to ensure they are completing the full cycle of the DIMP/IMP process? - b.
+Are the implementation plans of the state's large/largest operators(s) being reviewed annually to ensure they are completing full cycle of the IMP process? - b.
 Are states verifying with operators any plastic pipe and components that have shown a record of defects/leaks and mitigating those through DIMP plan?

 Yes. all IM inspections are current.
-MDPU typically conducts on a 3 yr re-inspection schedule, and has added a question to their records inspection form to ensure question (a.) is more easily demonstrated.
+MDPU typically conducts reviews on a 3 yr re-inspection schedule, and has added a question to their records inspection form to ensure question (a.) is more easily demonstrated.
+Largest operators are reviewed annually for IMP process verification.